chpraveen2905/chpraveen2905/README.md

-## Hi there 👋
+👋 Hello there!
+I'm a seasoned polyglot developer with a passion for cutting-edge technologies and a knack for building robust and scalable systems. 🚀

+💻💡 With a strong background in system design and microservices architecture, I thrive in challenging environments where innovation and problem-solving are at the forefront.
+I'm a hardcore developer who excels in the Java with Spring Boot and Node.js in the Back-end and React/Angular in the front end.

+🌱🔧 Spring Boot microservices are the main area where I've honed my skills.
+I've designed numerous applications, leveraging the power and flexibility of this framework.
+While my expertise lies on MERN stack as well, I'm not afraid to explore different technologies to find the best solution for a given problem. 🌱🔧

+📧 Connect with me at my LinkedIn profile at LinkedIn.
+Let's build something extraordinary! ✨🌍

 <!--
 **chpraveen2905/chpraveen2905** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Tech Stacks I'm currently working on 🔭
+Microservices 🌐
+Web API 🕸️
+System Design 📐
+Low Level Design 🔍
+DSA 🔬
+Docker 🐳
+Kubernetes ☸️
+ELK Stack 📈
+Service Mesh 🔗
+Spring Boot 🌸
+Spring Cloud ☁️
+Java ☕️
+Angular 🅰️
+React

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Spring Boot and Microservices projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Kubernetes
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Apache kafka and Microservices
-- 💬 Ask me about ...
+- 💬 Ask me about Java, Spring boot, Node.js, React and Angular
-- 📫 How to reach me: ...
+- 📫 How to reach me: chpraveen2905@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->